 - Soak bamboo skewers for at least 20 minutes to prevent burning.

-- Thread alternating pre-cooked meatballs and desired veggies on skewers.
+- Thread alternating pre-cooked meatballs and desired veggies onto the skewers.

 What is your favorite shish kabob variation?
 Let me know below!